-3. DEVS profiles
+3. DEVS PROFILES

 In this section, we explain our vision of DEVS extensibility, introducing DEVS Profiles.
 Such profiles can be built for a domain-specific modeling purpose.

-As it was mentioned before, extending DEVS with profiles does not add anything to DEVS meta-model, i.e. no new elements are added to it (neither new sets, nor new functions...).
-We only specialize DEVS meta-model by specifying it and modifying its classes: DEVS Profiles metamodel derived from DEVS metamodel.
+As it was mentioned before, extending DEVS with profiles does not add anything to DEVS meta-model, i.e. it is not added new elements (neither new sets, nor new functions...).
+We only specialize DEVS meta-model by specifying it and modifying its classes.

 3.1.
-The DEVS metamodel
+The DEVS meta-model

-The DEVS meta-model can be designed using UML class diagrams.
+The DEVS meta-model can be designed using UML class-diagrams.
 To do so, the first step is to identify the classes.
 A coupled model is composed of two models at least, whether they are atomic or coupled.

 Every atomic model has at least one state.
 A state must have at least one variable defined: the duration of lifespan of the state.
 Hence, it must have at least one transition defined: the one accessed with $\delta int(s)$ .
 A transition is a path from one state to another one, and it can be internal or external.

 Every kind of model has ports.
-A port can be waiting for external messages (input events), which will trigger $\delta ext$ function, or it can send messages (output events) when $\lambda$ function is triggered.

-Associated code can be added to $\lambda$ .
+A port can be waiting for external messages (input events), which will trigger $\delta ext$ function, or it can send messages (output events) when $\lambda$ function is triggered. $\lambda$ can be added associated code.
 A port is able to belong to a coupled or an atomic model and it can be linked to another port.
-Figure 5 shows a basic DEVS meta-model.
+Figure 4 shows a basic DEVS meta-model.